-I am a linguist and neuroscientist studying the organization and representation of human speech sounds in the brain.
 I am interested in the perception, production, and processing of linguistic prosody (e.g. stress, intonation) and other suprasegmentals such as tone.
 My research integrates insights from linguistic theory and typology with computational and experimental methods from laboratory phonology, neuroscience, and psychology.
 As a linguist, I work to model the diversity of phonological patterns found in the languages of the world, and as a neuroscientist, I take an integrative, systems-level approach to understanding the neural mechanisms underpinning spoken language processing.

 The long-term objective of this project is to understand the representation of phonological units in the brain and the relationship between those units, auditory sensory input, and higher levels of language organization, namely morphology.
 To approach this objective, this research uses methods from topological data analysis (TDA) to systematically analyze the distinction between acoustic signal and phonemic contrast in superior temporal gyrus (STG) of patients with clinical intracranial electrode implants.